hyperknot/lfi-api-spec/README.md

 ## Versioning and compatibility

 - The base URL may include a version component chosen by the **Ingestor** (e.g., `/ingest/v1`).
-- Unknown fields are ignored to allow forward-compatible extensions.
+- Unknown fields MUST be ignored by **Ingestors** to allow forward-compatible extensions.
+- This specification may evolve; implementations should check the repository for updates.

+---

+## Contributing

+This specification is maintained at [github.com/hyperknot/lfia-spec](https://github.com/hyperknot/lfia-spec).
+Issues and pull requests are welcome.

+---

+## License

+MIT